 Prior to working at EMS, Joanna taught computer, accounting and keyboarding classes at Eastern Mennonite High School (EMHS) for five years and an additional 13 years at Massanutten Technical Center and EMU.
 For eight years she was the bookkeeper at Rockingham Eye Physicians.
 In 1999 she began as the Assistant for Seminary Development at Eastern Mennonite Seminary and in 2001 became the Administrative Assistant to the Seminary Dean.

-She and her husband Duane are the parents of three adult children and grandparents of four.
+She and her husband Duane are the parents of three adult children and grandparents of five.

 Before picking up his current director responsibilities, Mark pastored for more than eighteen years in Pennsylvania and Virginia.
 Now he combines administrative and teaching responsibilities for the STEP Program (Study and Training for Effective Pastoral Ministry), and for Master of Divinity level seminary courses in southeastern Pennsylvania.
 His research and writing interests are in the areas of preaching and worship, particularly rites and ministries of healing.
 He and his wife Kathy attend Groffdale Mennonite Church; they have two young adult daughters Regina and Charlotte.
 He likes to sing, to talk politics and theology and do fix-up projects around the home.
 He writes a bi-monthly “Matters of Faith” column for the Lancaster (Pa.)
 Sunday News.